clojurewerkz/archimedes/README.md

 Archimedes is a Clojure library for working with graphs that conform to the [Tinkerpop Blueprints](http://tinkerpop.com) interface.

-# Disclaimer: Titanium development is currently on hiatus.
-There are major breaking changes that need to be made to this library and the documentation and the primary developer ([zmaril](http://github.com/zmaril)) is too busy finishing college to make them.
-If you are interested in making the changes, please get in touch, otherwise beware!
+# Disclaimer: Archimedes and Titanium are currently being actively reworked with breaking API changes.

+See the blog post [Major Breaking Public API Changes Coming in Our Projects](http://blog.clojurewerkz.org/blog/2014/04/26/major-breaking-public-api-changes-coming-in-our-projects/) for a summary.

 ## Project Goals